-The forecast shows prices in the range of \$2.65-\$3.5/mmBtu between 2015 and 2035, under ample supplies and slow demand recovery to high of \$2.65-\$10/mmBtu (in constant \$2012).
+The forecast shows prices in the range of \$3.50-\$3.0/mmBtu between 2015 and 2035, under ample supplies and slow demand recovery to high of \$3.50-\$10/mmBtu (in constant \$2012).
 These prices represent the current expectations of many experts in the fuel markets, including many of the members of the Council's Natural Gas Advisory Committee.

 The high and low forecasts are intended to be extreme views of possible future prices from today's context.
-The high case prices increase to \$10/mmBtu by 2035.
+The high case prices increase to \$10/mmBtu by 2030.
 The Council's forecasts assume that more rapid world economic growth will lead to higher energy prices, even though the short-term effects of a rapid price increase can adversely impact the economy.
 For long-term trend analysis, the stress on prices from increased need to expand energy supplies is considered the dominant relationship.
 The high natural gas scenario assumes rapid world economic growth.
-This scenario might be consistent with very high oil prices, high environmental concerns that limit use of coal, limited development of world LNG capacity, and slower improvements in drilling and exploration technology, combined with the high cost of other commodities and labor necessary for natural gas development, as well as regulatory cost to reduce methane emissions.
+This scenario might be consistent with very high oil prices, high environmental concerns that limit use of coal, limited development of world LNG capacity, and slower improvements in drilling and exploration technology, combined with the high cost of other commodities and labor necessary for natural gas development.
 It is a world where both alternative sources of energy and opportunities for demand reductions are very limited.